juan-cristobal-andrews/Linear-Classifier-with-Softmax/index.md

 ## 5. Final Thoughts
 So far we've seen that our 3 algorithms performed better than random classification.
 It's clear that each algorithm has their own advantages and their usage will vary depending on the dataset and resources constraints.

 In particular, we can observe that K-Nearest Neighbors seems to be simple enough and doesn't require training, though it needs to run against the whole dataset each time we want to classify a single datapoint, having impacts in scalability and performance.
-In contrast, both Neural Network and Linear Classifiers train a model which takes some initial time, but the later execution of the model runs
+In contrast, both Neural Network and Linear Classifiers train a model which takes some initial time, but later execution of these models runs faster making it easier to deploy.

 It seems that for this type of scenarios we should expect better results from Neural Networks, since Linear Classifiers fall short with non-linear functions such as this spiral and K-Nearest Neighbors has some trouble with non sparse data, which could lead to worst approximations on a higher dimension dataset.